 Lone Star College Used Job Market Data to Prepare Their Students for the WorkforceLabor Insight provided the real-time analysis to create better programs

-Lone Star College is the largest higher education system in the Houston area and one of the fastest growing community colleges in the country.
+Lone Star College is the largest higher education system located in the Houston area and one of the fastest growing community colleges in the country.

 Lone Star serves more than 90,000 students per year, offering associate’s degrees, technical degrees, certificates, and a variety of employment training programs.